 Executive Vice President Rick Mills told board members about institutional efforts to increase staff diversity.
 In 2016, 7.6 percent of staff members were from underrepresented minority groups.
 Dartmouth hopes to increase that to 11 percent or 12 percent by 2020.

 Five years ago, 16 percent of applicants for staff positions came from underrepresented minorities.
 That percentage has increased to 21 percent in the current year, Mills said.

 “Building an inclusive workplace requires sustained effort, responsiveness, and the investment of time and resources.
 It is important work, and Dartmouth is in it for the long haul,” said Mills.

-His office partners with the Office of Institutional Diversity and Equity and the Office of Institutional Research to collect feedback on employees’ needs and their experiences working at Dartmouth.
+His office partners with the and the to collect feedback on employees’ needs and their experiences working at Dartmouth.
 The College also conducts exit interviews to learn why people leave, and “stay interviews” to determine what is working and understand why staffers remain at Dartmouth.